How to Use Yoast SEO: Initial Setup, Configuration and Tips

-Although WordPress has search engine-friendly functionality out-of-the-box, it doesn’t come with features needed to rank higher on the search results.
+Although WordPress CMS has search engine-friendly functionality out-of-the-box, it doesn’t come with features needed to rank higher on the search results.
 For this reason, a suite of SEO plugins is necessary to help your WordPress site perform better.

 Yoast SEO is one of the most prominent SEO solutions for WordPress.
 This plugin specializes in optimizing on-page SEO by suggesting several modifications to your content for better searchability.

 Thus, improving the chance of driving organic traffic to your website and, more importantly, generating revenue for your business.